init4tech/.github/profile/README.md

 🎀 💻

-> research cooperative building next gen ethereum. in it for the technology.
+> research collective building next gen ethereum. in it for the technology.

 Follow [@init4tech](https://twitter.com/init4tech) on X for more.